resolve109/study-aws-sa/aws-study-guide.md

   - Avoids reprocessing old data and focuses on newly added or changed data in S3
   - Saves time and resources by eliminating repeated work each time the job runs
   - Increases efficiency for daily or periodic ETL jobs by only processing incremental updates
+- **Processing Legacy Data Formats**:
+  - Ideal for transforming legacy data formats (like CSV) to formats compatible with modern analytics tools
+  - Can be scheduled to run automatically at specified intervals
+  - Supports writing directly to Amazon Redshift for SQL-based analysis
+  - Provides the least operational overhead compared to custom EC2 scripts, EMR clusters, or Lambda functions
+  - Perfect for integrating legacy applications that can't be modified with modern analytics platforms
+  - Particularly valuable when source data format can't be changed but must be analyzed with COTS applications

 ### Data Analytics Solutions
 - **Clickstream and Ad-hoc Analysis**: